vpisarev/ficus/doc/ficustut.md

 Ficus includes the following built-in, automatically defined and user-defined types:

 * integer and floating-point numbers of various bit depth:
     * `int` — the most used type.
-It's signed integer type of the same type as pointer, i.e. 32-bit integer on 32-bit machines, 64-bit integer on 64-bit machines etc.
+It's signed integer type of the same size as pointer, i.e. 32-bit integer on 32-bit machines, 64-bit integer on 64-bit machines etc.
     * `uint8` — unsigned 8-bit integers within 0..255 range. `uint8` literals have `u8` suffix.
     * `int8` — signed 8-bit integers within -128..127 range.
 The literals have `i8` suffix.
     * `uint16` — unsigned 16-bit integers within 0..65535 range.
 The literals have `u16` suffix.
     * `int16` — signed 16-bit integers within -32768..32767 range.
 The literals have `i16` suffix.
     * `uint32` — unsigned 32-bit integers within 0..2^32-1 range.
 The literals have `u32` suffix.
     * `int32` — signed 32-bit integers within -2^31 ..
 2^31-1 range.
 The literals have `i32` suffix.
 Note that int32 and int are not converted one to another implicitly.
     * `uint64` — unsigned 64-bit integers within 0..2^64-1 range.
-The literals have `u64` suffix or `UL` suffix.
+The literals have `u64` or `UL` suffix.
     * `int64` — signed 64-bit integers within -2^63 ..
 2^63-1 range.
-The literals have `i64` suffix or `L` suffix.
+The literals have `i64` or `L` suffix.
     * `half` — 16-bit floating-point numbers.
 Currently, Ficus has no real support for such type, it's reserved for the future.
-The literals have `h` suffix. (**Note:** *currently there is no complete support for `half` type*).
+The literals have `h` suffix.
-    * `float` — single-precision floating-point numbers.
-Usually these are IEEE754-compliant 32-bit floating-point numbers, but the compiler does not make an explicit assumption about it.
+    * `float` — single-precision (32-bit) floating-point numbers, as defined by IEEE754 standard.
 The literals have `f` suffix.
-    * `double` — double-precision floating-point numbers.
-Usually these are IEEE754-compliant 64-bit floating-point numbers, but the compiler does not make an explicit assumption about it.
+    * `double` — double-precision (64-bit) floating-point numbers, as defined by IEEE754 standard.

   The numbers are further covered in the [Numbers](#numbers) section.